-Note 14: Commitments
+Note 13: Commitments

-Management Contract
+Management Contracts

-The Hospital had contracted with Alliant Management Services (Alliant) to operate, manage and supervise day-to-day activities of the Hospital.
+The Hospital contracted with Ascension St. Vincent to operate, manage and supervise day-to-day activities of the Hospital.
 Under the terms of the contract, the fee is adjusted annually by an agreed-upon inflationary adjustment.
-In 2018, the Hospital terminated the contract.
-Total management and consulting fees paid to Alliant during the years ended December 31, 2018 and 2017, was approximately \$682,000 and \$725,000, respectively.
+There were no management and consulting fees paid to Ascension St. Vincent during the year ended December 31, 2019.
+In 2018, the Hospital terminated its contract with Alliant Management Services (Alliant) and had total management and consulting fees paid during the year ended December 31, 2018, of approximately \$682,000.

-Note 15: Condensed Combining Information
+Note 14: Condensed Combining Information

-The following tables include condensed combining statements of net position information for the Hospital and its blended component units as of December 31, 2018 and 2017:
+The following tables include condensed combining statements of net position information for the Hospital and its blended component units as of December 31, 2019 and 2018: